Get on the path to results today for Wills and Trusts, Probate and Estates

 Estate Planning

 Have you decided who will get your house, your money, and other assets when you die?
 Do you have a plan for who will take care of you and manage your finances when you are sick or unable to take care of yourself?
 This process is called estate planning.
 We can help you make these important decisions and put them in writing, so your family will follow your wishes.
-Handling an estate is much easier if there is a will.
+Handling an estate is much easier if there is a will, or a living trust.

-Our best referrals for wills are from people who handled an estate without one!
+Our best referrals for wills are from people who handled an estate without a will or trust!

 Your will dictates who will receive your assets after your death.
 Without one, your assets will be divided among your heirs according to rule of law.
 This may be far from what you want.
 For more detail see “Why make a will?” below on this page.